-When an application's security configuration contains no uncovered methods, the deny-uncoveredhttp-methods flag must have no effect on the effective security configuration of the application.
+When an application's security configuration does not create any uncovered methods, the denyuncovered-http-methods flag must have no effect on the effective security configuration of the application.

-Applying the deny-uncovered-http-methods flag to an application whose security configuration contains uncovered methods, may, in some cases, deny access to resources that must be accessible in order for the application to function.
+Applying the deny-uncovered-http-methods flag to an application whose security configuration creates uncovered methods, may, in some cases, deny access to resources that must be accessible in order for the application to function.
 In such cases, the security configuration of the application should be completed such that all uncovered methods are covered by an appropriate constraint configuration.